Nara Prefecture – The Fountain of Japanese Civilisation

 Considering the significance of Nara during ancient Japan, and that the second oldest book of Japanese classical history (日本書紀) was dedicated to one of the Nara Period’s empresses, what do we know about the origins of the name “Nara”?

-Unfortunately, nothing much can be concluded from the current kanji because the representative kanji for Nara (奈良) has changed over a dozen times already.
-Yet, there are two prevailing ideas, one from日本書紀, and another from author Kunio Yanagita, which are both linked to the verb ならす (to flatten, to level).
+Unfortunately, nothing much can be concluded from the current kanji.
+This was since the representative kanji for Nara (奈良) had been changed for over a dozen times already.
+Yet, there are two prevailing ideas, one from 日本書紀, and another from author Kunio Yanagita.
+Both of which are linked to the verb ならす (to flatten, to level).
 What do you think?